 Disarming: an attack of this type is designed not to harm a foe, but to instead remove something from their person.
 Most often this is a gun or some other weapon.
 Disarming requires a blue attack roll with most attack powers, as it is a tricky maneuver to execute during the best of times.
 However, the advantage is that a yellow attack roll is always downgraded to blue in such instances (which is great for non-lethal gunplay).

-Ensnaring: a large number of tools and weapons exist to ensnare a foe - trapping them such that they cannot move.
+Ensnaring: a large number of tools and weapons exist to ensnare a foe, trapping them such that they cannot move.
 Nets, bolos, and (when used carefully) whips can be wielded in this fashion.
-Such items require a Coordination ACT to hit their target, who (if this ACT is successful) may attempt a Brawn check to wriggle out of his or her bindings.
+Such items require a Blue Coordination ACTION to hit their target, who may subsequently attempt a Brawn check to wriggle out of his or her bindings.
 Failing this, the ensnared foe must escape from their bonds in some other fashion.

 Ganging Up: a mainstay of bullies everywhere, this involves one character holding a target so that another may hit him or her with impunity.
 This requires the first to achieve either a partial or full hold on the target, thus preventing them from performing defensive maneuvers.
 Others receive a +1 RS to hit the target, but if they miss they must immediately check to see if they in turn strike the grappler.

-Indirect Strike: an assault of this type involves the character striking the ground beneath themselves in order to affect others.
-This is often a great way to wield the full intensity of otherwise lethal attacks in a less lethal fashion, though it's incredibly rough on the surroundings; an indirect strike requires an attack that is equal to the m.v. of the ground +2 RS, as it smashes it up in the process.
+Indirect Strike: an assault of this type involves the character striking the ground beneath themselves to affect others.
+This is often a great way to wield the full intensity of otherwise lethal attacks in a less lethal fashion, though it's incredibly rough on the surroundings.
+An indirect strike requires an attack that is equal to the MV of the ground +2 RS, as it smashes it up in the process.

 Indirect strikes can be used in two fashions.
-The first involves aiming all of one's effort directly below themselves, which creates a shockwave that affects everyone in the character's sector.
-This wave will not inflict damage directly, but can definitely inflict a Pound result depending on the character's attack ACT.
+The first involves aiming all of one's effort directly below themselves, which creates a shockwave that affects everyone within eleven sectors.
+This wave itself not inflict damage, but can definitely inflict a Pound result depending on the character's attack ACTION.
 Whether or not those present are Pounded, they may suffer indirect damage due to the collapse of their surroundings.